jonathanbennett73/amiga-pjz-sax-offender/README.md

 Each demo "part" is in its own folder under Projects\SaxOffender\\\<part>

-The "Framework" folder is probably the most generic and useful as it contains all the help functions, libraries, startup code, etc.
+The "Framework" folder is probably the most generic and useful as it contains all the helper functions, libraries, startup code, etc.

-Any problems email me or contact Antiriad_UK on [English Amiga Board](http://eab.abime.net/index.php).
+Any problems [email me](mailto:jon@autoitscript.com) or contact Antiriad_UK on [English Amiga Board](http://eab.abime.net/index.php).

 ## Thanks